Arts & Culture, Featured, Headline, News, Warren Olney »

 Third District County Supervisorial candidates John Duran, Sheila Kuehl, Bobby Shriver and Pamela Conley Ulich will take part in a debate jointly sponsored by the Society of Professional Journalists/Greater Los Angeles Chapter, KCRW 89.9 and their …

-economy, Environment, Featured, Interviews, Issues, Politics, Warren Olney, water »
+economy, Environment, Featured, Interviews, Issues, Politics, Warren Olney, Water and the Drought »

 About six billion gallons of water poured into San Gabriel Mountain reservoirs during last week’s storm, according to the L.A.
 County Public Works.
 That was the largest single deposit of water into local storage facilities in more than two years.
 It’s enough water to supply more than 150,000 people for a year.
 Some of the county’s dams are now mostly filled, and water from …

-Arts & Culture, economy, Environment, Featured, Issues, Politics, Warren Olney, water »
+Arts & Culture, economy, Environment, Featured, Issues, Politics, Warren Olney, Water and the Drought »

 Concerns about mud and rock slides are increasing as a second, more powerful storm drops heavy rain on Southern California.
 Residents of more than 1,000 homes in the foothill communities of Glendora and Azusa have been ordered to evacuate, and the CHP has shit down a 10-mile stretch of PCH north of Malibu.
 Forecasters say the storm that blew in last night could drop …